rails/rails/guides/source/action_mailer_basics.md

 end
 ```

+NOTE: The method names in mailers do not have to end in `_email`.

 Here is a quick explanation of the Mailer related methods used above:

 * The [`default`][] method sets default values for all emails sent from